 The client was looking for expertise in machine learning as a service and asked our team to improve the overall prediction accuracy.

-Even with the abundance of period-tracker apps on the mobile app market, women are still struggling to track their periods or having trouble getting pregnant.
+Even with the abundance of period-tracker apps on the mobile app market, women are still struggling to track their periods using prediction apps or having trouble getting pregnant.
 There might be several reasons for that, but one thing remains the same – the prediction accuracy the modern apps have to offer.

 Having experience in predictive analytics app development, we were glad to share our expertise with the client and aid them with an accurate and efficient solution.

 Our team was challenged to improve the current solution for period predictions without affecting the app performance.

 Knowing that the prediction app has many users, we had to go for a robust solution that would be strong enough to process thousands of user requests per minute.
 To accomplish this, we decided to use predictive models based on machine learning.